-Spinal cord stimulation is a revolutionary pain management treatment option that can greatly help patients suffering from chronic pain.
+Spinal cord stimulation is a revolutionary pain management treatment that can be very effective for patients suffering from chronic pain.
 By implanting a small wire in the epidural space near the spinal canal and applying a small electrical current to that area, the pain signals can be scrambled or blocked.
-A patient will experiences a reduction in pain sensation.
-This is initially done as a trial which if successful will then be scheduled as a permanent implant.
+A patient will experience a reduction in pain sensation.
+This is initially done as a trial; if successful, it will then be scheduled as a permanent implant.

 What is Spinal Cord Stimulation?

-So how does spinal cord stimulation work?
-Essentially, spinal cord stimulation works by sending small electrical currents to the dorsal column of the spinal cord and disrupts the pain signals that were being generated source of pain in the back.
+Essentially, spinal cord stimulation works by sending small electrical currents to the dorsal column of the spinal cord and disrupting the signals that were being generated as a source of pain in the back.
 The patient undergoes a minimally invasive procedure to implant the stimulator in the back.
 Once in place, the device emits electrical currents on a regulated basis to disrupt pain signals.
 Here is an explanation of the trial procedure:

-- Then a small trochar needle is inserted into the epidural space and then leads are placed through these needles and into the epidural space.
-We will then target the source of the pain near the spine using advanced technology.
+A small trochar needle is inserted into the epidural space, then leads are placed through these needles and into the epidural space.
+We will then target the source of the pain near the spine using advanced technology;

-- If we can find the sweet spot and cover your pain, then you will be brought to the recovery room for further advanced programming after the leads are secured to your skin.
+If we can find the sweet spot and cover your pain, you will be brought to the recovery room for further advanced programming after the leads are secured to your skin;

-- After one week, we will then reevaluate you at the end of trial.
-If you do well then a permanent implant is scheduled.
+After one week, we will re-evaluate you at the end of the trial.
+If you do well, a permanent implant is scheduled.

 Minnesota Back & Neck Pain Relief